-- For students interested in transitioning from other Latin programs should feel confident with the first, second, and third declensions, and all the tenses of the four conjugations in the active voice (present, imperfect, future, perfect, pluperfect, and future perfect).
+- For students interested in transitioning from other Latin programs should feel confident with the first, second, and third declensions and the all the tenses of the four conjugations in the active voice (present, imperfect, future, perfect, pluperfect, and future perfect).
 Latin 2 will start with a five chapter review of Latin Alive!
 Book 1.
-Before making a decision, we encourage you to review the samples we have online for Books 1 and 2, which include the full table of contents (see also the Course Materials tab above).
+Before making a decision, we encourage you to review the samples we have online for Books 1 and 2, which include the full table of contents (see also the Course Texts tab above).

-High School Credit: This course is the equivalent of one high school credit in foreign language
+High School Credit: This course is the equivalent of one high school credit in foreign language.